Independent study uncovers the essential sales tech underlying high-performing sales teams in 2023.

 You should match your resume and cover letter with the transferable skills audit that you have completed.
 Check online tips on the job you will be applying to write a compelling cv and cover letter as well.

-The job market has seen its fair share of ups, downs, and changes since 2014.
-For starters, there are more job openings now than there are unemployed people — or more specifically, qualified unemployed people.
+The job market has seen its fair share of ups, downs, and changes since the pandemic began.
+For starters, there is some economic uncertainty which has people looking for new jobs at an extremely high rate.

 Soft skills, as we mentioned before, are also in high demand — despite the prominence of technical job openings.
 For the sake of better communication, collaboration, leadership, and time management, more and more companies are prioritizing soft skills among new hires.

 Customer-success, marketing, and sales-related jobs are all still in high demand.
 Especially as customer experience is put on a pedestal for those looking to drive traffic, interest, and conversions online.
-In 2018, Sales Director was found to be the fifth most promising job.
+In 2023, Sales Manager was found to be one of the top 30 most promising jobs going forward.

 Alternatively, there’s growing fear among these same professionals that AI and automation will soon make their jobs obsolete.
 As technology advances, skillsets are being tested and required to keep up with the changes.